-John D. Rockefeller and Andrew Carnegie manipulated the system to favor chemical medicine that could hold patents and generate high revenue.
+John D. Rockefeller and Andrew Carnegie manipulated the system to favour chemical medicine that holds valuable patents.

-The roots of the Big Pharmaceutical companies grip on medicine stretch deep into America’s oligarchic past, first taking hold in the same soil that nourished the growth of Big Oil and Big Railroad.
+The roots of the Big Pharmaceutical companies grip on medicine stretch deep into America’s oligarchic past.
+They first took hold in the same soil that nourished the growth of Big Oil and Big Railroad.
 John D. Rockefeller and Andrew Carnegie, the era’s titans of industry, followed a well-known playbook of acquiring near monopolies to push their fortunes ever higher.
-But, after cornering the markets in steel and oil, their desire for more wealth drove them toward new markets, such as medicine.
+But, after cornering the markets in steel and oil, their desire for more wealth drove them toward new markets, like medicine.

 Before the early 1900s, American medicine was an amalgamation of holistic and scientific practices.
-Myriad different kinds of medical schools handed out all sorts of diplomas, certifying future physicians based on whatever the school deemed solid practice.
-Many institutions touted the benefits of plants and natural remedies, keeping the hard-won ideals of pioneer-era medical practices alive, while others promoted the early scientific progress that marked steam age’s rapid path toward modern medicine.
+Myriads of medical schools handed out all sorts of diplomas, certifying future physicians based on whatever the school deemed solid practice.
+Many institutions touted the benefits of plants and natural remedies, keeping the hard-won ideals of pioneer-era medical practices alive, while others promoted the early scientific progress that marked the steam age’s rapid path towards modern medicine.

 But, where others saw a healthy and robust marketplace of ideas, Rockefeller saw an opportunity.
-Once he discovered petrochemicals, he seized upon the idea of synthetic medication.
+Once he found out about petrochemicals, he seized upon the idea of synthetic medication.

 Just a few years earlier, in 1847, the American Medical Association was founded in New York by two physicians hoping to collect and endorse the most effective and ethical practices of medicine.
 The AMA puttered along for a few years, creating a still-famous scientific journal as well as a judicial council to deal with medical ethics.
 It wasn’t until 1910 that the institution truly changed from an organ that reflected the state of medical science in America into a tool that sought to re-shape it.

-The full report is still available online and comes to five main conclusions:
+The full report is still available online.
+It came to five main conclusions:

-- There are too many poorly trained physicians in the U.S.
+- There are too many untrained physicians in the U.S.

 - There are too many commercial medical schools.

-- The last 25 years (before 1910) have seen the creation and advancement of medical labs, which many schools do not yet have.
+- The last 25 years (before 1910) have seen the creation and advancement of medical labs.
+However, many schools do not yet have labs.

 - Many medical schools do not have stringent enough entrance criteria.

-Thanks to the outsized influence of the Carnegie Foundation, the fledging AMA embraced the recommendations on the Flexner Report and began to blackball institutions and individuals who did not live up to the neo-scientific ideals the report championed.
+Thanks to the outsized influence of the Carnegie Foundation, the fledging AMA embraced the recommendations on the Flexner Report.
+They began to blackball institutions and individuals who did not live up to the neo-scientific ideals the report championed.
 At the same time, Rockefeller created a nonprofit that donated big money to medical schools that followed Flexner’s advice.
 This in turn benefited his own growing chemical business.

-The result was a carrot-and-stick approach that put many of the 150 medical schools surveyed in the report out of business straight away.
-The rest soon fell in line, and a new, homogenized version of American medical education was born—one that did not spend its time on studying nutrition or natural remedies, but instead championed the “a pill for everything” attitude of the Modern age.
+The result was a carrot-and-stick approach.
+It put many of the 150 medical schools surveyed in the report out of business.
+The rest soon fell in line, and a new, homogenized, version of American medical education was born—one that did not spend its time on studying nutrition or natural remedies, but instead championed the “pill for everything” attitude of the Modern age.

 And thus Big Pharma was born.
-More than a century later, the roots that Rockefeller planted have blossomed into our dysfunctional healthcare system, which still eyes natural remedies suspiciously and strives for profit maximization.
+More than a century later, the roots that Rockefeller planted have blossomed into our dysfunctional healthcare system.
+It still eyes natural remedies suspiciously, and strives for profit maximization.

-So next time you wonder why our country is so pill obsessed, know that it hasn’t always been this way.
+So next time you say “where does our country’s pill obsession come from?”
+You should know that it hasn’t always been this way.
 But it has made a few people very, very rich.